open-feature/ruby-sdk/README.md

 ### Providers

-Providers are allowed to implement an `initialize` method that is invoked when they are set in the API.
+Providers are allowed to implement an initialize method that is invoked when they are set in the API.
 In order to avoid conflicting with the Ruby `initialize` method, this method should be named `init`.
 In addition, it should not accept any parameters and the return value is not used.

+Providers are also allowed to implement a `shutdown` method that is invoked on a provider when a new provider is set.
+This should not accept any parameters and the return value is not used.

 For complete documentation on the Provider interface, visit: https://openfeature.dev/specification/sections/providers